bagisto/bagisto-docs/create_module.md

 ## Package  <span class="edit-github"><img src="/assets/images/icons/Icon-Pencil-Large.svg"/> <a href="https://github.com/bagisto/bagisto-docs/blob/master/create_module.md">edit on github</a></span>

-A package is like Laravel packages that includes views, controller and models.
+A package is like Laravel packages that include views, controller and models.
 Packages are created to manage your large laravel applications into smaller units.
-In the bagisto, we have created the plenty of packages at path `packages/Webkul/`. can refer bagisto's root directory shown's in fig
+In the bagisto, we have created plenty of packages at path packages/Webkul/. can refer Bagisto's root directory shown's in fig. shown below.

 ![Bagisto Root Directory](assets/images/Bagisto_Docs_Images/bagisto_root_directory.png){: height="50%" width="50%" .center}